Code-the-Dream-Students/veggie-recipes/README.md

 # How to work with this repo

-1. Clone the repo.
+1. Clone or Fork the repo.
 2. Always work in the DESIGN branch and commit all the changes to it.
 3. Push your changes to the remote url: https://github.com/Code-the-Dream-Students/veggie-recipes.git

     *REMEMBER Always to work and push the changes to the DESIGN BRANCH*

-4. Create a pull request with the changes.
+4. Create a pull request with all the changes you made.

 Thank you!